7 Of The Greatest Father’s Day Ads In The World

 Using behavioural, contextual, and demographic segmentation, it also synced its display campaign to its TV adverts.
 Meaning that Funky Pigeon only invested its ad budget into the users most likely to convert.
 The end results were pretty spectacular.
 A whooping 321,000 visitors were driven to FunkyPigeon.com for the first time.
 While the ROI for the campaign was 1763%!
 It was a campaign that both won rewards, and was rewarding for the card brand.

-Facebook can be restrictive but when used well it can be effective and personal.
-To launch The Glenlivet Founder’s Reserve, Pernod Ricard UK used Facebook advertising to engage with givers and whisky loving dads.
-It turned Facebook into a personalised Father’s Day gift generator!
+Everyone’s dad seems to be on Facebook nowadays but even if you don’t use it anymore yourself, when used for marketing purposes it can be effective and personal for different demographics.
+To launch The Glenlivet Founder’s Reserve, Pernod Ricard UK used Facebook advertising and video to engage with givers and whisky loving dads.
+It turned Facebook into a personalised Father’s Day gift generator – you can see some of the videos here!

 Why we like this Father’s Day ad campaign: for a start, the award winning campaign successfully established a new product range with a 11% sales uplift.
 Plus, over 8,000 miniature drams were gifted to dads – who were no doubt raising a glass to Glenlivet.
 But most of all, it’s managed to combine an interesting personalised offering with social effectively.
 It was a traditional gift giving idea that relied on novelty but it was a winner.